Tuvqlu/Your-own-Hive/README.md

 2. Add to your plugins
 3. Restart server
 4. Build Hub
-5. Edit all files to your liking
+5. Edit config.yml to your liking
+6. Set NPCs in config.yml
+7. Build maps
+8. Edit minigame .yml's
-6. Have fun!
+9. Have fun!

 **Currently Implemented:**